apache/incubator-heron/website/content/docs/operators/heron-tracker-api.md

 * `topology` (required) --- The name of the topology
 * `component` (required) --- Component name
 * `metricname` (required, repeated) --- Names of metrics to fetch
-* `interval` (optional) --- For how many seconds, the metrics should be fetched for.
+* `interval` (optional) --- For how many seconds, the metrics should be fetched for (max 10800 seconds)
 * `instance` (optional) --- IDs of the instances.
 If not present, return for all the instances.

-***
+---

-### /topologies/metricstimeline
+### <a name="topologies_metricstimeline">/topologies/metricstimeline</a>

-The response JSON is a map of all the requested
+Returns a JSON map of instances of the topology to their respective metrics timeline.
-(or if nothing is mentioned, all) components of the topology, to the metrics that are reported by that component.
+To filter instances returned use the `instance` parameter discussed below.

 The difference between this and `/metrics` endpoint above, is that `/metrics` will report cumulative value over the period of `interval` provided.
 On the other hand, `/metricstimeline` endpoint will report minutely values for each metricname for each instance.

-Note that these metrics come from Tmaster, which only holds metrics for last 3 hours minutely data, and cumulative all-time values.
-So if the starttime is older than 3 hours ago, those minutes would not be part of the response.
+Note that these metrics come from TMaster, which only holds metrics for last 3 hours minutely data, as well as cumulative all-time values.
+If the starttime is older than 3 hours ago, those minutes would not be part of the response.

 #### Parameters